Chechen ethics has three levels:

 Student of Robakidze state University (Tourism administration)

 We have to give a huge thanks for the enormously generous grant of $25000 from the McLain Association for Children, which has provided financial stability over the last year for the continuation of the Foundation over the last year.
-They have made the schools running viable and we hope the results are proof of the worthiness of this cause that education and education and education ( to paraphrase a certain famous Bolshevik) is the only route out of poverty to a brighter future.
+They have made the schools running viable and we hope the results are proof of the worthiness of this cause that education and education and education ( to paraphrase a certain famous leader) is the only route out of poverty to a brighter future.
 With many thanks again for your enormous generosity and foresight.

 These are the impressive results of the Foundations first batch of school students who have performed so well in their national exams in written and spoken English.